Testing a Flask framework with Pytest

 Running tests with Pytest

-When no test files have been explicitly defined, Pytest executes any tests in the root directory that follow the standard naming pattern.
-You don’t need to specify filenames or directories.
+When no test files have been explicitly defined, Pytest executes any tests in the root directory that follow the standard naming pattern, without you needing to specify filenames or directories.

-Now that you have successfully executed the first test, you can integrate CircleCI to run tests automatically whenever you push to the main branch.
+Now that we have successfully executed our first test, we can integrate CircleCI to run our tests automatically when we push to our main

 Setting up CircleCI